Skip to main content

 Disposal

-What to include: Landfilling of inert or organic waste, as well as incineration without energy recovery (or energy recovery below the 60% efficiency threshold).
+What to include: landfilling of inert or organic waste, and incineration where energy recovery efficiency is below 60% (including when there's no energy recovery at all).

 Looking Beyond: The Relationship with Module D